clickmimo/clickmimo.github.io/_posts/thm/2022-3-22-ninja-skills.md

 Practise your Linux skills and complete the challenges. <br />

-We have provided us some files and our goal will be to find specific information about them.
+We have some files and our goal will be to find specific information about them.
 Here are the files:

 ```
    8V2L